-This beginner's guide will introduce you to the key principles of Ayurveda and help you understand how to adopt this way of living to support your overall well-being.
+This beginner's guide will introduce you to the key principles of Ayurveda and help you understand how and why adopting this way of living can support your overall well-being.

 Discover the power of an all-out Ayurvedic approach to diet and other lifestyle changes, and learn how it can transform your health, boost your energy, and promote mental clarity, all while connecting you with the wisdom of nature.